 The Michigan Surgical & Health Optimization Program, was developed at the University of Michigan to help patients prepare for surgery by understanding their risks through Morphomic Analysis and engaging them in an intervention program.
 The time between the decision to do surgery and the actual time of surgery provides the perfect opportunity for patients and clinicians to work together to "train" patients for surgery.

-If you are interested in learning more about MSHOP, please contact us at:
+If you are interested in learning more about MSHOP, please visit this website.

 Based on the images above, Patient B likely has a higher BMI but has larger and better quality core muscles.
 Conversely, Patient A, while thinner, is lacking muscle and thus physical reserve to withstand the insult of surgery.

 While not yet a universally embraced concept, prehabilitation activities aim to strengthen and enhance a patient's ability to endure surgery, while also assisting in recovery, thereby lessening length of hospital stay and ultimately reducing costs.
 MSHOP focuses on moving, relaxing, eating well, and breathing in order to universally prepare patients for surgery!